Henry Darger: Discovery of art and death

 In 1969, Darger was hit by a car and spent several months bedridden.
 Three years later, one of his legs was injured by a hospital cart, and he began to struggle to climb the stairs to his apartment.
 The Lerners decided to help him move to a charity nursing home; Darger initially refused, but relented and asked them to find him a Catholic care facility.
 His priest found him a home operated by the Little Sisters of the Poor in November 1972.

 The Lerners initially sought to expand Darger's apartment into a rentable unit.
 They hired David Berglund, another of their tenants, to help clean Darger's apartment as he was moving to the care facility.
 In November or early December 1972, Berglund discovered three bound volumes of his illustrations.
 In Darger's trunks, Berglund found his collages and various journals, bound volumes, and loose bundles of writing, prompting him to inform Nathan Lerner of the discoveries.
-Darger reportedly told Berglund to "throw it all away" when approached about the artwork, with Kiyoko later recalling that he had told them "I don't want anything, they're of no use to me anywhere."
+Darger reportedly told Berglund to "throw it all away" when approached about the artwork, while Kiyoko later recalled that he had told them "I don't want anything, they're of no use to me anywhere."
 Kiyoko reportedly told Nathan to discard the illustrations and manuscripts.
 After discarding a very large amount of accumulated trash (such as eighty pairs of broken eyeglasses), the Lerners began to sort through his belongings for the artwork.
 Kiyoko likened the process to a "Mayan excavation".
-Impressed by his collages and illustrations, they took the following month to survey the room, taking some pieces of his artwork home.
+Impressed by his collages and illustrations, they surveyed the room over the following month, and took some pieces of his artwork home.

-On April 13, 1973, one day after his 81st birthday, Darger died at his nursing home; this was the same building his father had died in.
-He was buried at All Saints Cemetery in Des Plaines, Illinois.
-Initially buried in a paupers' grave, the Lerners purchased a gravestone declaring him an artist and protector of children and installed it at the site in 1996.
+On April 13, 1973, one day after his 81st birthday, Darger died at his nursing home; this was the same building in which his father had died.
+He was buried at All Saints Cemetery in Des Plaines, Illinois, initially in a pauper's grave.
+The Lerners purchased a gravestone declaring him an artist and protector of children and installed it at the site in 1996.